yarp API¶

 A

-consisting of a tuple of otherValues
+Valueconsisting of a tuple of otherValues.- Parameters:

 - tuple_of_values: (:py:class:`Value`, …)